 Nice food in Singapore is easy to find, even at reasonable prices, despite the fact that this is one of the most expensive cities in the world.
 Hawkers centers (also known as food courts) offer down-to-earth culinary experiences and some of the best food in Singapore, such as chicken rice, chilli grab, satay and laksa.

-What makes a hawkers center where to eat in Singapore is the fact that, although the prices are cheap, the quality of the food isn’t.
+What makes a hawkers center in Singapore the ultimate place to eat is the fact that, although the prices are cheap, the quality of the food isn’t.
 Foodies regularly eat at food courts, finding it often hard to pick among the thousands of stalls (each one typically specialized in one dish, with recipes that are passed down through generations of family members) scattered around the city.

-Before selecting the best hawker center in Singapore, however, it’s important to point out a few rules that make the hawkers centers experience more enjoyable.
+Before selecting the top Singapore hawkers center, however, it’s important to point out a few rules that make the hawkers centers experience more enjoyable.

 A first-time visit to a hawkers center can be an intimidating experience.
 With so many stalls to choose from, some of the vendors can be notoriously pushy, particularly if they can quickly identify potential customers are tourists.
 Keep in mind, however, that the best food typically is where there’s a long line!

 In terms of hawkers center etiquette, the best thing is to find a table and seat before going up and place an order from the chosen vendor.
 An insider’s tip is to place a pack of tissues on the chair to point that the seat is taken.
 If there’s a group of people, it’s a good idea to go up one by one to save the table, and get a variety of dishes in order to try all the amazing food there is on offer.